HomeBlog

 LSVT (Lee Silverman Voice Technique Certified)

-A therapist with a a specific set of evidenced based treatment techniques to to improve communication and movement in those with Parkinson's disease.
+A therapist with a specific set of evidenced based treatment techniques to improve communication and movement in those with Parkinson's disease.

 MDT (Diploma in McKenzie Method of Mechanical Diagnosis and Therapy)